Miguel Escobar Varela, PhD

 The Biomechanical analysis of Javanese dance (with Luis Hernández Barraza) is a portal that uses biomechanical measurements (such as range of motion) to analyze differences among character types in Javanese dance.
 Character typology is a central concept in Javanese dance discourse and this project aims to bring together a biomechanical analytical toolkit and Javanese intellectual traditions of dance scholarship.

-'A Quantitative Close Analysis of a Theatre Video Recording' (With Gea Oswah Fatah Parikesit) in Digital Scholarship in the Humanities Vol. 32, No 2 (2017), pp. 276-283.
+M. Escobar Varela and Gea Oswah Fatah Parikesit.
+'A Quantitative Close Analysis of a Theatre Video Recording' in Digital Scholarship in the Humanities Vol. 32, No 2 (2017), pp. 276-283.

 'From Copper-Plate Inscriptions to Interactive Websites: Documenting Javanese Wayang Theatre' in Toni Sant (ed) Documenting Performance: The Context and Processes of Digital Curation and Archiving (London; New York: Bloomsbury Publishing, 2017), pp. 203–14.